Most teams use the Meta Ad Library the wrong way.

 - Whether your category converts on demo or trial offers

-- How specific the top performers get in their claims
+- How specific top performers get in claims

 This is intelligence you can act on.
 A swipe file of screenshots isn't.